 After asking yourself, “What price house can I afford?”
 If the answer isn’t in line with the type of home you had in mind, you might start thinking about buying a house that needs some work at a lower price.
 That idea is a popular one among millennials, with more than two-thirds stating they’d be interested in a fixer-upper, according to one recent survey.

-Because they need improvements, houses that need work are usually priced at a discount, and you probably won’t have as much competition, weeding out many buyers who can pay for homes that are move-in-ready.
+Because they need improvements, houses that need work are usually priced at a discount and have no warranties.
+Consequently, this is where a home warranty company like First American Home Warranty based in Kentucky can help you.
+If any of the appliances or systems in your home need repairing or replacing then a home warranty plan can help you to cover these costs.
+Furthermore, if you do decide to invest in a property that needs work, you probably won’t have as much competition from buyers who can pay for homes that are move-in-ready.
 What happens after purchasing can end up making it a good decision, or a nightmare.
 The secret is knowing how to do it right.

 Location, Location, Location